AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

 - **Template Parameters**

-    - `StorageName:` Element value name, in the same contract, the name needs to be unique
+    - `StorageName:` Element value name.
+The name needs to be unique in the same contract
     - `T:` Element type

 - **Public Member Functions**